Convex monotone semigroups and their generators with respect to $\Gamma$-convergence: Examples

+where Assumption~\ref{ass:control}(i) guarantees that supremum is finite.
+Since $I(t)$ is continuous w.r.t. the mixed topology, we obtain $f\in\LI\cap\Lipb$.
+Applying the previous arguments with $-f$ implies $f\in\LIsym\cap\Lipb$.

+The invariance of $\LSsym\cap\Lipb$ follows from the results in~\cite[Section~5]{BK23}.
+Indeed, while the results in~\cite{BK23} are stated under slightly different conditions, a close inspection of the proofs reveals that it is sufficient to show $I(t)(-I(t)(-f))\leq -I(t)(-I(t)f)$ for all $t\geq 0$ and $f\in\Ck$.
+In the present setting, this follows immediately from Fubini's theorem since the drifts do not depend on the current state. \end{proof}

-We do not assume that the matrices $a\in\S_L$ are positive definite which is a common assumption for parabolic PDEs.
-Moreover, in the completely degenerate case $\S_L=\{0\}$, we obtain $\L^S_{\sym}\cap\Lipb=\Lipb$ and $(S(t))_{t\geq 0}$ is a shift semigroup corresponding to a first order PDE.
-On the other hand, if there exists a positive definite matrix $a\in\S_L$, then it follows from the proof of~\cite[Theorem~3.1.7]{Lunardi95} that
+In the previous theorem, we do not assume that the matrices $\sigma(\alpha)$ are positive definite which is a common assumption for parabolic PDEs.
+Moreover, in the completely degenerate case $\sigma(\alpha)=0$ for all $\alpha\in\A$, it holds $\LSsym\cap\Lipb=\Lipb$ and $(S(t))_{t\geq 0}$ is a shift semigroup corresponding to a first order PDE.
+On the other hand, if $\sigma(\alpha)$ is positive definite for some $\alpha\in\A$, one can argue similar to the proof of~\cite[Theorem~3.1.7]{Lunardi95} to obtain